A to Z of travel tips

 If you are travelling abroad and taking your anti TNF therapy with you, it's important to make plans to keep it at the correct temperature during the journey and at your destination.
 You can buy special cool bags and even travel fridges.
 A useful company to try to purchase these products is MedActiv.

-In addition to your anti TNF medication you will require a travel size sharps box.
+In addition to your anti TNF medication you may require a travel size sharps box.
 Do discuss this with your Clinical Nurse Specialist or your delivery team.

 Always tell your airline, travel agent or tour operator when you book if you are going to need assistance when you travel.